Ensembl/webvm/README.txt

 Possible actions/options for that script are likely to change.

+The easiest way to add new operations (which need to share config) is to put them in tools/ .
 ** Run with home-installed / local Apache
 You can run with a locally built and installed Apache, provided it includes the necessary features.
 Note that the default build does not